Rise of the silver demographic

 The over 50’s are also moving away from the classic catalogues and instead are joining the online revolution.
 According to The Telegraph: “Research from digital marketing agency Greenlight shows that shoppers aged 55 or over are expected to account for £14.45 billion of online spend this year and by 2025 they are expected to make up two-thirds of all retail activity.
 Despite only 22 per cent of online retailers deliberately targeting the 'grey pound' Greenlight's research found that 76 per cent of over 55s make at least one purchase online a month and that 9 out of 10 will use the internet to both research and buy products.”

 This may be due to increased interest in tablet technology.
-According to research by Pew internet, older adults use tablets and e-book readers rather than smart phones, and online retailers are changing their habits in order to ensure sales of the Grey Pound.
-Not only are the silver demographic engaging with social media, they are altering how people shop online.
+According to research by Pew internet, older adults use tablets and e-book readers rather than smartphones, and online retailers are changing their habits in order to ensure sales of the Grey Pound.
+Not only are the silver demographic engaging with social media, but they are also altering how people shop online.

 Though this does not lead the country back to the pension crisis that was rife in the 1980’s it also releases the assumption that all over 55’s are wealthy.
 While many are enjoying being SKI-ers (Spending the Kids Inheritance) others live very close to the bread line.